 In addition, throughout the year the School accepts materials from artists, designers, and scholars seeking opportunities for part-time teaching.
 Materials are shared with the appropriate department(s) and a representative from the department will contact applicants if there is a need for part-time faculty and an interest in an applicant’s qualifications.
-More information can be found on the Part-Time Faculty Positions page.
+More information can be found on the Part-Time and Visiting Faculty Positions page.

 Full-Time Faculty Positions

 Open positions for full-time faculty are typically posted to the Full-Time Faculty Positions page in late August/early September of each year.
 A search committee composed of faculty will review applications to identify semifinalists for remote interviews.
 From this pool, a select group of finalists will be invited to campus to give a public presentation of their work, participate in an interview with the search committee, interact with students, and discuss the position in detail with members of the SAIC community.
 The final candidate is typically identified in April and positions begin in mid-August.

 Rank and salary are competitive with peer institutions and are commensurate with the quality and output of scholarship or production, extent of teaching experience, and current professional standing.

 Questions regarding the School and its open positions, application procedures, or the search process may be emailed to email@example.com.
 Please consult saic.edu/about for information on the School and its programs, or saic.edu/about/jobsatsaic for open positions and application procedures.

 SAIC provides reasonable accommodations during the interview process for candidates with disabilities in adherence with the Americans with Disabilities Act.
 Should you need an accommodation to participate in an interview, please contact Molly Roth Scranton, Associate Director of Faculty Affairs at firstname.lastname@example.org or 312-899-7472.